CLSFramework/sample-playmaker-server-go-gRPC/README.md

 ### Modifying Proxy & Running proxy and server seperately

 If you want to modify the algorithms of the base (such as ball interception, shooting, localization, etc.) you must modify the code of the [proxy repo](https://github.com/CLSFramework/soccer-simulation-proxy).
-After re-building from source, you can run the proxy by using `./start.sh --rpc-type grpc` in the bin folder of the proxy, and run the gRPC server with `Go3 server.py` in this repo's directory.
-It is highly recommended to launch the Go server before the proxy.
+After re-building from source, you can run the proxy by using `./start.sh --rpc-type grpc` in the bin folder of the proxy, and run the gRPC server with `go run server.go` in this repo's directory.
+It is highly recommended to launch the Golang server before the proxy.

 You can modify the rpc port by adding the argument `--rpc-port [VALUE]`, where the default is 50051.